 Broken up by the different nodes of activities

-Examples: Universities, Hospitals, Airport and transportation, and the CBD
+Examples: Universities, Hospitals, Airport, Factories, Suburbs, and the CBD

 Urban Realms Model